 Indonesia hunts for survivors as volcano tsunami toll nears 400

-Rescuers used heavy machinery and bare hands to dig bodies out of mud and wreckage along a 100 km (60 mile) stretch of Java's west coast.
+Rescuers used heavy machinery and bare hands to dig bodies out of mud and wreckage along a 100km stretch of Java's west coast.

 More than 1,400 people were injured, and about 12,000 residents had to move to higher ground, with a high-tide warning extended to Wednesday.